 A publication in the IRAMP creates a timely record of the authors results for a broad audience around the world – without preventing the authors from submitting a modified/extended article elsewhere.

-The authors learn about the acceptance of their papers within just 2 weeks from the submission, so that IRAMP is essentially a fast track journal.
+The authors learn about the final acceptance of their papers within just 2 weeks from the submission, so that IRAMP is essentially a fast track journal.

 Each paper should be submitted electronically as 2 files (of the same content) simultaneously: a pdf-file and a source-file (such as a word-file or a LaTex-file).
 The e-mail address for submissions is: